WHERE THERE'S A WILL,

 Inter vivos:

-Inter vivos trusts are established during the grantor’s lifetime.
+The grantor establishes inter vivos trusts during their lifetime.
 All first-party SpecialNeeds Trusts fall under this category, while inter vivos third-party SNTs can be revocable or irrevocable.

 Irrevocable: